jdmartin86/jdmartin86.github.io/index.md

 <!-- <img src="/assets/img/profile.png" alt="Profile" width="200" height="250" style="float: left;"> -->
 I am a Fellow of the [Openmind Research Institute](https://www.openmindresearch.org/) and an Adjunct Professor at the University of Alberta.

-I want to understand how the mind works and bring definition to its core phenomena.
+I want to understand how artifical minds work and bring definition to their core phenomena.
 I draw inspiration from my peers across computer science, the cognitive studies, and philosophy to develop new theories and algorithms.

 My research is typically framed with concepts from reinforcement learning.
 Currently, I am thinking about the relationship between computation and agency.
 Can learning agents leverage the dynamics of their environment for computational benefit?
 Does computation influence the range of an agent's experiences?